Sasha Perl-Raver: Writer

+She co-wrote the screenplay for Totally Killer, directed by Nahnatchka Khan and starring Kiernan Shipka, Julie Bowen, and Randall Park.

+In 2018, she was one of six women selected for the prestigious Black List/Women in Film Episodic Lab.

 Critic

 From 2010–13, she appeared as the primary film critic and entertainment reporter for KNBC and, on January 10, 2014, she began co-hosting the FX's FX Movie Download.

 She has interviewed numerous celebrities, including Matthew McConaughey, Jared Leto, Robert Redford, Robin Williams, Robert De Niro, Barbra Streisand, Vince Vaughn, and Jennifer Garner while reviewing films.

 Since November 2016, she has been one of the hosts on Screen Junkies spin-off YouTube channel Screen Junkies News.
-Prior to that, she regularly appeared as a co-host of the Collider YouTube series Collider TV Talk.
+Prior to that, she regularly appeared as a co-host of the Collider YouTube series Collider TV Talk and was a regular guest on the Schmoes Know Movie Show.

 Chef

 In 2009, Perl-Raver was a chef on Private Chefs of Beverly Hills.
 She began cooking to earn money at the age of 16 after finishing high school in three years.
 Since then, she has worked as a private chef for a number of celebrities.

 Her recipes have been published in four books.